 Site Recovery Manager sets the environment variables only for the duration of the command step.
 The specific environment variables do not exist in the guest OS of the recovered VM if the command is completed.

 |VMware_RecoveryName||Name of the recovery plan that is running.||Plan A|

 |VMware_VC_Host||Host name of the vCenter Server at the recovery site.||vc_hostname.example.com|

 |VMware_VC_Port||Network port used to contact vCenter Server.||443|

-Site Recovery Manager makes additional environment variables available for per-virtual machine command steps that run either on Site Recovery Manager Server or on the recovered virtual machine.
+Site Recovery Manager makes additional environment variables available for per-virtual machine command steps that run on the recovered virtual machine.

 |VMware_VM_Name||Name of this virtual machine, as set at the protected site.||My New Virtual Machine|

 |VMware_VM_GuestName||Name of the guest OS as defined by the VIM API.||otherGuest|